chebishev/imageToWepbBatchConvert/README.md

 [![NEW DEMO](new_webp_batch_convert.webp)](https://youtu.be/S-FxQQeTzZw)

 ⚙️ Platform Support

+🪟 Windows:

-🪟 Windows (fully supported out of the box)
+(fully supported out of the box)

-🐧 Linux / macOS: You can adapt the config by modifying config.py to use system-installed WebP binaries or adjust paths accordingly.
+🐧 Linux / macOS:

+You can adapt the config by modifying config.py to use system-installed WebP binaries or adjust paths accordingly.

 📦 Usage

 ⚠️ Requires Python and Pillow installed.

 1. Clone the repository